For the latest release, use:

 PGXN provides a ZIP archive which you can download or you can download and install using the PGXN client (see PGXN Client below).

 The GitHub repository holds the Pyrseas source code, tagged according to the various releases, e.g., v0.9.0, and including unreleased modifications.
 To access it, you need Git which is available as a package in most OS distributions or can be downloaded from the Git download page.
-You can fetch the Pyrseas sources by issuing one of the following commands:
+You can fetch the Pyrseas sources by issuing the following command:

 git clone https://github.com/perseas/Pyrseas.git